amalChandran/GitHub-Api-pagination/README.md

 # GitHub-Api-pagination
-A simple mvvm app with pagination3 based pagination.
+A simple android app made with mvvm to see Github closed PRs.